Is Durban Safe? 6 Areas to Avoid in This South African City

 4. The Coastlands Umhlanga Hotel and Convention Centre:

 This five-star hotel is located in the heart of Umhlanga and boasts modern, stylish rooms and suites.
-The hotel also features a rooftop pool, gym, and spa, as well as several dining options that cater to a range of tastes and preferences.
+The hotel also features a rooftop pool, gym, spa, and several dining options catering to a range of tastes and preferences.

 Click Here to Book The Coastlands Umhlanga Hotel